Automated CNC plasma cutting: Putting it all together

 Cables and Wiring – All tables have wires and cables to connect the CNC to the power supply and other components.
 These are the nerves of your system.

-Drive motors and gear rack – Moving the torch or cutting head up, down, and around the table requires the use of drive amplifiers, motors and a gear rack.
+Drive motors and gear rack – Moving the torch up, down, and around the CNC plasma table requires the use of drive amplifiers, motors and a gear rack.
 These are your muscles working to translate commands from the CNC into physical motion.

-Table frame and slats – Continuing with our human body analogy, the table itself is your skeleton.
+Table frame and slats – Continuing with our human body analogy, the CNC plasma table itself is your skeleton.
 These are the bones that physically support the movement of the cutting tools.

 - Performs Initial Height Sensing (IHS) by starting at the last retract height, lowering to the plate to establish the plate height, and retracting to the pierce height

-- Regulates the height of the torch throughout the cutting process
+- Regulates the height of the torch throughout the plasma cutting process

 - Helps your system to achieve the required cut quality